There are some things worth avoiding when choosing your next home!

 I’ve managed to combine a nice home with accessibility in my new place (we were in and out of the Mould Palace pretty sharpish, I can tell you) and I feel pretty content.
 I do worry sometimes though – because I’m in my mid-20s and currently fixated on the rest of my life, rather than what is actually going on now – about later life when I might need to live in a proper house.

 In my head, I’m going to be Mrs Mega Journo, editing a national paper – with a lovely house somewhere snazzy in London, and then another lovely house somewhere in Yorkshire (for the weekends, you know), both with at least four bedrooms for guests.
+I’ve even thought about moving to somewhere like this beautiful Detached house in Barrie and going on an adventure in Ontario!
+It would be amazing!

 I know this is all a dream and unlikely to happen, but whenever I have this dream all I can think is ‘How am I going to clean a four-bedroomed house if I’m having a flare up?’ and ‘What if things get so bad I can’t get upstairs to all of the lovely four bedrooms?’.